 Jewelry design also includes wearable tech; your watch, bracelet or smart alert necklace tracking your stress, steps and sleep.

 It is a connected world!
 These 3 careers we listed are artistic fields but to be successful these careers must understand where do things come from.
 How are components sourced, shipped and prepared?
 What is the impact on people and the environment?
 What technology is used to make and receive payment?

-Check out Summer STEM Leadership programs focused on Entrepreneurship, Green Innovation, Design for Good and The Design Space.
+Check out Summer STEM and Career Pathways focused on Entrepreneurship, Green Innovation, Design for Good and The Design Space.